|

 Buy Link: 2011-2014 Livernois Motorsports F150 Tuning; 2015-2017 Livernois Motorsports F150 Tuning; 2018-2020 Livernois Motorsports F150 Tuning; 2021-2023 Livernois Motorsports F150 Tuning

-Our first recommendation for an F150 tuner is Livernois Motorsports from Dearborn Heights, Michigan.
+Our primary recommendation for an F150 tuner is Livernois Motorsports from Dearborn Heights, Michigan.
 Livernois Motorsports is one of the best F150 tuners available, and they have an excellent reputation in the F150 community.
 They are very highly regarded for their performance/tow tunes as well as their customer service.
 Livernois Motorsports offers custom tuning for all 2011+ F150s with the 5.0 Coyote.

 For the 2011-2014 F150s, Livernois’ custom tune will net 24 wheel-horsepower and 26 wheel-torque.
 On the 2015-2017 F150s, Livernois’ tune adds 20 wheel-horsepower and 13 wheel-torque on 87 octane, or 30 wheel-horsepower and 32 wheel-torque on 93 octane.
 For the 2018-2020 F15s, the gains are 31 wheel-horsepower and 42 wheel-torque, and for 2021+ it’s 37 wheel-horsepower and 45 wheel-torque – all on 93 octane.